 Job description: As the name implies, your job will be to provide assistance to customers of your employer.
 Since the work is based almost entirely online and by phone, jobs are increasingly done remotely.
 Customer service reps are needed in just about every industry, so employment opportunities are highly diversified.

-Capacities: Traditional job, increasingly performed remotely.
+Capacities: Traditional jobs are increasingly performed remotely.

 Pay level: $34,710 per year (BLS)

 Job description: Selling products or services in virtually any industry there is.
 Many large companies have in-house sales departments, but individual agents are frequently remotely based.
-The position may involve either handling company generated leads, or even generating leads and making sales yourself.
+The position may involve either handling company-generated leads or even generating leads and making sales yourself.

 Capacities: Traditional jobs, which are often handled remotely.